 Travel history outside the United States within the past 12 months

 Most individuals with a needlestick injury do not have any obvious physical findings, except for a puncture wound.
 However, a baseline physical exam of the skin, heart, lung, liver, and lymphadenopathy should be done.
-This baseline examination should be made to assist in the diagnosis of any future infection.If the patient whose blood was involved in the needlestick injury is still in the hospital, then his/her order blood work should be obtained to rule out the presence of HIV, HBV, and HCV.
-The injured healthcare worker should also have complete blood work, electrolytes and baseline liver function studies.
+This baseline examination should be made to assist in the diagnosis of any future infection.If the patient whose blood was involved in the needlestick injury is still in the hospital, then their blood work should be obtained to rule out the presence of HIV, HBV, and HCV.
+The injured healthcare worker should also have complete blood work, electrolytes, and baseline liver function studies.
 In addition, a serological profile of HIV, hepatitis B, and hepatitis C should be obtained.
-A pregnancy test must be done in all women of childbearing age.
+A pregnancy test must be done on all women of childbearing age.